 He is a smart ginger and white fellow and the apple of Penny's eye.
-This was drawn from a phone snapshot which was actually a great portrait when you eliminated the background from the photo.
+This was drawn from a phone snapshot which was actually a great portrait when I eliminated the background.
 Unusually for indoor shots, the lighting worked well, as the shadows and highlights helped to give form and shape to his facial structure.
 Without the benefit of colour it is helpful to have side lighting, as in this portrait, to help show that the chin, cheeks and nose come forward from the rest of the head.

 Although much of the fur appears white, very little of this drawing was left as bare paper.
-A very light layer of graphite was laid over all but the highlighted areas on the bridge of the nose and the edges of the cheeks.
+A very light layer of graphite was laid over all but the highlighted areas on the bridge of the nose and the edges of the cheeks and chin.

 The shades of orange fur were depicted with softer grades of graphite which give a darker tone.

 The owner's mother commissioned this painting of Rollo as a birthday present.

 This was one of the occassions when I was sent lots of photos, but they were taken from the daughter's Facebook wall as the cat pet portrait was to be a secret so it wasn't possible to ask for the originals (which would have been higher quality).

 At first, I was asked if I would remove the blemish in Rollo's eye as they had appeared with age.
 However, after some discussion, we decided to leave them in to depict him as he was at the time the photo was taken.

 As the phone had been held close to his face, there was some distortion, but in this instance, it emphasized his character, so we decided to keep it as per the photo.